ImSwitch/ImSwitch/docs/use-cases.rst

 OPT experiment begins after pressing ``Start`` button.

-You can check the time per acquisiiton operation in the report, looking similar to the one below, which is also saved in the metadata file.
+You can check the time per acquisition operation in the report, looking similar to the one below, which is also saved in the metadata file.

 .. figure:: ./images/opt-acq02.png